Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 ---
-title: Controlling what is subscribed
+title: Controlling What Is Subscribed
 summary: When applying the publish-subscribe pattern, there are several ways to control what messages are subscribed to
 component: Core
 tags:
 - Publish Subscribe
-reviewed: 2018-07-03
+reviewed: 2018-09-14
 ---

 ## Automatic subscriptions

 The default mode for managing subscriptions is *auto-subscribe*.
-Every time a subscriber endpoint is started, it determines which events it needs to subscribe to and automatically subscribes to them.
+Every time a subscriber endpoint starts, it determines which events it needs to subscribe to and automatically subscribes to them.
 For more information on how publish and subscribe works, refer to [Publish-Suscribe](/nservicebus/messaging/publish-subscribe).

-Messages matching the following criteria will be auto-subscribed at startup.
+Messages matching both of the following criteria will be auto-subscribed at startup.

  1. Defined as an event either using `IEvent` or by the `.DefiningEventsAs` convention.
  1. At least one [message handler and/or saga](/nservicebus/handlers/) exists for the given event.